-The Vancouver real estate market has changed and with it the construction industry.
+The Vancouver real estate market has changed, and with it, the construction industry.
 This change has caused many people to stay in their homes and take more economical options like renovating.
-Renovating the home can be an overwhelming task to start and execute and is why and Interior designer can be your best resource.
+However, renovating the house can be an overwhelming task to start and execute, and that is why an Interior designer can be your best resource.

 - Post-construction phase